MF42-DZH/AoC2023/README.md

 ## How to run

 - `cabal test`: Runs some test cases on the examples given in the day's question (and some extra if necessary).
+Set the environment variable `CONTINUOUS` to any value to run all tests instead of accepting from stdin.
 - `cabal run`: Runs the solution on some actual input.
 Supply input files in the `input` directory named `dayN.txt` where `N` is the respective day number (1-25, no leading or trailing zeroes, and `day` and the extension `txt` are in lowercase).